 The Three T’s Trail hike is one of the more peaceful hikes in the Mt Baldy area.
-This loop hike starts at Icehouse Canyon, climbs to Icehouse Saddle, then hits Timber Mountain, Telegraph Peak, Thunder Mountain, and then descends down to Baldy Notch, Manker Flats, and back to Icehouse Canyon.
+This loop hike starts at Icehouse Canyon, climbs to Icehouse Saddle, then hits Timber Mountain (elevation 8,303ft), Telegraph Peak (elevation 8,985ft), and Thunder Mountain (elevation 8,587ft), and then descends down to Baldy Notch, Manker Flats, and back to Icehouse Canyon.
 It’s a long hike, but a favorite for those avoiding crowds.

-Three T’s Trail Hike Trail Maps
+Three T’s Trail Maps

 If you want to avoid the more populated trails, you can simply turn around here and retrace your steps back to the Icehouse Canyon Trailhead.
 The rest of the hike directions here follow a loop route back to the hike start.

 Did something change on this hike?
 If so, please contact me and let me know.
 I'll update the guide.